2. Information on the Website.

 b) Exhibitors must report to the designated reception point before proceeding to their allocated site(s).

-c) The Showground will be open for construction and fitting of Trade Stands from 08.00 on Thursday 13th Feb 2016.
-Any Exhibitor or goods arriving earlier will be turned away unless the express written permission of the Organisers has been obtained.
+c) Any Exhibitor or goods arriving earlier will be turned away unless the express written permission of the Organisers has been obtained.

 d) Exhibitors are to ensure that they are available on site to receive all deliveries as the Organisers are unable to handle exhibitors’ equipment unless by prior agreement in writing.

 e) Goods and equipment consigned to the Showground with insufficient information to identify the consignee will be returned to sender.